kelvinbrinham/Equity_Volatility_Analysis/README.md

 figures/ - Example plots which can be produces from the above scripts

-REPORT_INCLUDEHERE - A brief report outlining my process
+Report.png - A brief report outlining my process

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>